This Easy Carne Asada requires no marinade and gets flavor from a good quality cut of steak and cast iron flat top over a hot grill.

-How to make a No-Marinade Carne Asada
+Tips for No-Marinade Carne Asada

-To serve the carne asada, place tortillas on the flat top till they get soft and keep them warm in foil or a clean kitchen towel.
-Layer the carne asada, salsa verde with avocado, onions, cilantro, and sliced radishes.
-Enjoy!
+To serve the carne asada, place the tortillas on the flat top until they get soft, and keep them warm in a tortilla warmer or a clean kitchen towel.

 No Marinade Carne Asada Street Tacos